JoeleenKado/jquery-salary-calculator/README.md

 _Note, include this only if you have a license file.
 GitHub will generate one for you if you want!_

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+(Thank you: https://github.com/zuberabdikadir, https://github.com/sdeda1us, https://github.com/jordanNewberry21)

 ## Support
 If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)